Password strategies

 - a mix of alphabetical, numeric and punctuation symbols

-- not your birthdate, or telephone number
+- not your telephone number or email address

-- not your home or business address
+- not your home or business address, or any part of it

-- not your favourite food
+- not your favourite food, drink, pop star, movie etc

-- not a series of consecutive numbers
+- not a series of consecutive numbers, or any kind of obvious number combination

-- not used on too many different services
+- not used on another service

 - not written down (except perhaps in a secure location)